gitaaron/ciat/notes.md

-- after importing, why are rules that appear in ‘ backend/src/categorizer/rules.json’ show up as auto generated rules?

-—

-- review and clean up code ensuring that ‘pre existing’ rules are handled similarly to ‘auto generated’ rules (the only thing that should be different is the rules list they are operating on
+- review and clean up code ensuring that ‘pre existing’ rules are handled similarly to ‘auto generated’ rules

+    - the only thing that should be different is the rules list they are operating on

 —